portsoc/ws_api/README.md

 4. Edit `jstagram/config.json` so that your database `host`, `user` and `password` properties are correct.
     * The defaults should work on your VM.

-5. Install the database and tables using: `npm run initsql`
+5. Install the database and tables using: `npm run initmysql`
-    * If your `host` and `user` differ from the defaults, you may need to update `package.json` for the `initsql` script to work.
+    * If your `host` and `user` differ from the defaults, you may need to update `package.json` for the `initmysql` script to work.

 6. Start the server by typing: